rjmccall/swift-evolution/visions/accessors.md

 #### Scope of usability of the value

-When performing a storage declaration, the declaration makes guarantees about the access scope in which the value is safe to use.
+When reading or modifying a storage declaration, the declaration makes guarantees about the access scope in which the value is safe to use.
 Like the lifetime dependencies of non-`Escapable` value types, these guarantees are intrinsic to the overall signature of the storage declaration.
 A storage declaration that makes a certain guarantee cannot evolve to make a weaker guarantee.
 Unlike the dependencies of the value type, the access scope restrictions are more specific to exactly how the access is performed. `get` and `set` accessors simply return and accept independent values, with no scope restrictions necessary. `yield`, `borrow`, `yield inout`, and `mutate` all inherently provide access to the value only within a specific access scope, which can be narrower than any lifetime dependencies of the value itself.

 `borrow` and `mutate` require the access scope to be broader than the access itself because the returned value or reference must be valid to use after the accessor returns.
 A common choice for instance members of value types would be the access scope of `self`, which matches what value types naturally guarantee for their stored properties.
 But it can also be some other contextual lifetime dependency.
 For example, `Span.subscript` can borrow elements with a scope matching the memory dependency of the span, which is much broader than some scope associated with the subscript access, because the elements are immutable within that entire scope.